Alexander Ewing (composer): Family and education

 Ewing was born in Aberdeen, Scotland.
 His father, a medical doctor, was a cousin of the clergyman Alexander Ewing, who served as Bishop of Argyll and The Isles from 1847 until 1873.
 Ewing studied Music and German at Heidelberg University and Law in Aberdeen, but did not qualify as a lawyer.
 A member of the Aberdeen Harmonic Choir and the Haydn Society of Aberdeen, he was regarded as "the most talented young musician in the city".

 "Jerusalem the Golden"

 Ewing composed a tune for John Mason Neale's hymn "For Thee, O Dear, Dear Country" which was first performed by the Aberdeen Harmonic Choir.
 It was published as a leaflet in 1853 and later included in a Manual of Psalm and Hymn Tunes published in 1857.
-While he was serving overseas with the army, his relative the Bishop of Argyle and the Isles submitted the music to the editor of Hymns Ancient and Modern, where it appeared in 1861 as the tune for "Jerusalem the Golden".
+While he was serving overseas with the army, his relative the Bishop of Argyll and the Isles submitted the music to the editor of Hymns Ancient and Modern, where it appeared in 1861 as the tune for "Jerusalem the Golden".
 The hymn became very popular, but because the Bishop's name was also Alexander Ewing, he was generally believed to have written the tune.